tarlingvallimlab/Absorption-CYP7A1/README.md

 + org.Mm.ed.db 3.7.0

 *Citation:*
-+ Love MI, Huber W, Anders S. Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2. *Genome Biology*.
-2014;15(12):550. https://doi.org/10.1186/s13059-014-0550-8.
-PMID: 25516281
++ Love, M.I., Huber, W., and Anders, S. (2014).
+Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2. *Genome Biol* 15, 550. https://doi.org/10.1186/s13059-014-0550-8.

 ### > Enhanced_Volcano
-This folder contains the input and output for CYP7A1_absorption_Enhanced_Volcano.R
+This folder contains the input and output for CYP7A1_absorption_Enhanced_Volcano.R.

 #### 1. CYP7A1_absorption_Enhanced_Volcano.R
 This script plots the differentially expressed genes generated from CYP7A1_absorption_DESeq2.R ouput as a volcano plot.